westcoastdigital/Simpli-Images/README.md

 - Default: 1200px
 - Resizes images on their longest edge
 - Set to 0 to disable resizing
+- **Note**: If experiencing upload errors, set to 0

 **Max Image File Size**
 - Default: 1.2MB
 - Compresses images to stay under this limit
 - Set to 0 to disable compression
+- **Note**: If experiencing upload errors, set to 0

 **JPEG Compression Quality**
 - Default: 82%
 - Starting quality for JPEG compression (1-100)
 - Higher = better quality but larger files

+**WebP Format** ⭐ NEW in 1.3.0
+- Default: Disabled
+- When enabled, cached images are saved in WebP format
+- Typically 25-35% smaller than JPEG with same visual quality
+- Only affects dynamically generated cached images, not uploaded originals
+- Automatically clears cache when toggled to regenerate in new format
+- Requires server WebP support (GD 2.0+ or Imagick)

 **Cache Management**
 - View cached image statistics (count and size)